AbbyMoraa/my-personal-website/README.md

 # Features
 Clean layout with styled sections
 Flower products with images and prices
-Hover effects for better design

 # Technologies Used
- HTML → structure of the page and the contents
+ HTML → Structure of the page and the contents
-CSS → styling and layout
+CSS → Styling and layout
+JavaScript - Adds functions

 # Learning Goals
 Practice writing HTML
-Learn how to style with CSS (padding, margins, hover effects, etc.)
+Learn how to style with CSS (

 # How to Run
 1. Fork this onto your machine